HuntsmanCancerInstitute/hci-bio-repository/Readme.md

 To ease distribution to other servers, single file executables can be generated using [PAR-Packer](https://metacpan.org/pod/pp).
-Note that this is not perfect, and may not work across different systems, e.g. Linux distributions.
+Note that this is not perfect, and may not work across different systems, e.g. Linux distributions with different kernels.

     pp -c -o executables/script bin/script.pl